This tutorial shows you how to deploy a simple example gRPC

 If Workload Identity is used, a separate service account other than the node service account can be used to talk to Google services.
-You can create a Kubernetes service account for the pod to run ESP and ESPv2 Beta, create a Google service account and associate the Kubernetes service account to the Google service account.
+You can create a Kubernetes service account for the pod to run ESP and ESPv2, create a Google service account and associate the Kubernetes service account to the Google service account.

 Follow these steps to associate a Kubernetes service account with a Google service account.

 The Google service account should have above required IAM roles.
 If not, follow the add required IAM roles step to add them.

 Deploying the sample API and ESPv2 to the cluster

 To deploy the sample gRPC service to the cluster so that clients can use it:

 git clonethis repo and open to edit the grpc-bookstore.yaml deployment manifest file.